 As a result, freebase cocaine induces intense euphoric effects that are very brief and last between 2-3 minutes.
 The intensity of these effects can result in an overdose less than one minute after a person uses the form of cocaine.

 The brevity of the high also compels many people to repeatedly use the drug in a binge-like pattern, which further serves to foster both dependence and addiction.
-The effects of freebasing cocaine are experienced almost instantaneously, as it enters the bloodstream and the brain within 15 seconds.
-Once it enters the brain, there is an intense “rush” or feeling of euphoria followed by a high that lasts about 30 minutes.
+The effects of freebasing cocaine occur almost instantaneously, as it enters the bloodstream and the brain within 15 seconds.
+Once it enters the brain, there is an intense “rush” or feeling of euphoria with a high that lasts about 30 minutes.

 Side Effects of Freebase Cocaine

-The high is intense and onsets rapidly, but as noted, it is short-lived and followed by a crash or come down.
+The high is intense and onsets rapidly.
+However, it does not last long, and a crash or come down follows.
 When euphoria begins to subside, the user may begin to experience extreme fatigue, anxiety, depression, irritability, and paranoia.
 These effects often prompt users to repeat the experience to avoid them for as long as possible.

 Also, the method of smoking cocaine is beset with its own adverse health effects, including respiration issues, damage to the mouth and lungs, and a higher likelihood of developing various forms of cancer.
 With chronic use, respiratory and heart problems, including heart attack, can occur, as well as stroke and seizures.